Scripture Passage: 1 Samuel 1:10-28

 A mother makes the deepest impression on a child; her chief weapon in her arsenal is the influence she has over her children.

 Are you raising your children for the glory of God?
-Remember, those who will take that priority, make that prayer, own that purpose, commit to that persistence and persuasion, by the grace of God, will raise godly children.
+Remember, those who will take that priority, make that prayer, own that purpose, commit to that persistence and persuasion, and by the grace of God, will raise godly children.